jatuhurrra/LLM-for-Intent-Classification/README.md

 ## :card_file_box: The Dataset
 In this dataset, we set out to defer from the conventional norm in which intent classification datasets are constructed.
-Only a label identifying the intent label to which the sentence belongs is included for each sentence in the dataset.
+For each sentence in the dataset, only a label identifying the intent label to which the sentence belongs is included.

 **No slot labels are added to the token inside each sentence.**
-Our goal is to investigate if LLM, such as Llama-2, GPT-4, Claude 3, etc., can correctly distinguish sentences that belong to different intent categories with **in context learning**, i.e., prompting.
+We aim to investigate if LLMs, such as Llama-2, GPT-4, Claude 3, etc., can correctly distinguish sentences that belong to different intent categories with **in context learning**, i.e., prompting.
 We do not conduct fine-tuning on this dataset.
 Our target domain is human-robot interaction (HRI).

 We considered the following intent categories: pet, food, job, hobby, sport, and drink.